Tuesday, April 29, 2025

 Part of the dark world series.
 Dark world is the collection of stories that are far more violent then the other stories and often have brutal beat downs, sadistic fights and unforgiving knock outs.
 Great for your looking for a fight with more gritty tones.
 All stories take place in the same world.

-“You had a chance to walk away,” Fire said, voice like the unforgiving deadly cold, so contrast to his code name...
+“You had a chance to walk away,” Comhraic said, voice like the unforgiving deadly cold, so contrast to his code name...
 "To simply pay up and be done with it..."

 Ben cracked his knuckles.
 “Too late for that now little bro, we have to collect!!”
 He didn't sound upset at all..